mjbradvica/ChainStrategy/README.md

 }
 ```

-Create handlers that inherit from the ChainHandler of T, where T is the type of the your request object.
+Create handlers that inherit from the ChainHandler of T, where T is the type of your request object.

 Implement the DoWork method for each handler.